misiektoja/spotify_monitor/docs/usage.md

 Inactivity emails include recent songs from the session with skipped track status.
 Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

-To get email notifications when a monitored track/playlist/album plays:
+To send an email when a listed track, playlist or album plays:

 - set `TRACK_NOTIFICATION` to `True`
 - or use the `-t` flag

-For that feature you also need to create a file with a list of songs you want to track (one track, album or playlist per line).
-Specify the file using the `MONITOR_LIST_FILE` or `-s` flag:
+Create a text file with one track, album or playlist per line.
+Select it with `MONITOR_LIST_FILE` or `-s`:

 ```sh
 spotify_monitor <spotify_user_uri_id> -t -s spotify_tracks_spotify_user_uri_id